 The sixteenth century and the first decades of the seventeenth century correspond to a period of splendor in the civil architecture of Maestrazgo.
 There are numerous examples of palaces and stately homes in Renaissance style, with Aragonese and Neapolitan influences, with facades and ashlar facades of excellent workmanship, many of them emblazoned.
-Probably, from a historical architectural point of view, the most interesting examples of Renaissance palaces in Maestrazgo are found in La Iglesuela del Cid. and Mirambel.
-On the other hand, there are town halls with an open market with semicircular arches, also built following Renaissance patterns, generalized throughout the region.
+Probably, from the architectural historical point of view, the most interesting examples of Renaissance palaces in Maestrazgo are found in La Iglesuela del Cid y Mirambel.
+On the other hand, there are also town halls with an open hall with semicircular arches, also built according to Renaissance patterns, which are widespread throughout the region.

 At the beginning of the Modern Age the Maestrazgo had laid the foundations of what was to be an economy with remarkable possibilities of success.
 A subsistence farming economy was the optimal complement to specialization in sheep farming.
 The quality of the wool provided an important position in the markets and the income of the peasant families was supplemented by textile manufacturing.
 The peasants spent part of their time working on looms installed in their own homes, which provided new income for the family unit.